Overview

 </table>

-Repeatable Product Block
+Repeatable product Block

-We will treat the Product Block a bit differently because it will be a repeatable block.
-This means that during message creation the marketer can add additional products by clicking a button as opposed to dragging a new block from the library.
+We'll treat the product Block a bit differently because it's repeatable: when creating messages, your team can add additional products by clicking a button as opposed to dragging in a new Block from the library.
+The editable elements will be Title, Description, Button Text, Button Link, Image URL and Image Link.

 <table dir="rtl" width="579" border="0" align="center" cellpadding="0" cellspacing="0" class="mobile_width">